 #2 – Be patient!
 It may be awkward at first.
 Whether they’re 3, 8, 12, 16 – if you’re not used to really “talking” with each other it will take a while to open up the lines of communication & find your groove.
 Invest the time now to figure out how to communicate with them, rather than when they’re older & are facing a crisis.

 #3 – Don’t allow interruptions!
 When Brianna, Emma, or A.J. and I are out spending time together I do not allow myself to be pulled into a conversation with other people – EVER!
 Let me be very clear… I work hard to protect this time with my kids.
 I do not EVER want them to feel second place to the church (that is how most pastor’s kids wind up resenting the church!)
 Now, I’m always polite & say “Hi” to people – but I do not allow others to take time away that I’ve dedicated to my kids!

-That’s just some of the things I’ve learned after 13 yrs of trial & error figuring out how to do this.
+That’s just some of the things I’ve learned after 12 yrs of trial & error figuring out how to do this.
 I’ve also had some great coaches like Dan Southerland, & Terry & Brenda Mashburn.
 I am nowhere near the perfect dad.
 Most days I’m just trying not to screw up.
-Don’t miss this!
-Here is the hierarchy of priorities God wants each of us to have in our lives.
+And as I said in this past Sunday’s message – there is a hierarchy of priorities God wants each of us to have in our lives.
 For me it is #1 – God, #2 – Gina’s husband, #3 – dad to my 3 kids, #4 – lead pastor of Eagle Pointe Church, & #5 – everything else… IN THAT ORDER.
 It is a fight to keep those things in order… but one I am willing to fight so that when I leave this planet one day – those who knew me the best would love (and miss) me the most.